About Shirdi Sai Baba Temple

 1. Dwarkamai Masjid

-The mosque where Sai Baba spent most of his life (1858-1918).
-Contains the sacred dhuni (eternal fire) that Baba lit, still burning today.
-Udi (sacred ash) from this dhuni is distributed as prasad.
-Location: 100m from Samadhi Mandir.
+This is the mosque where Sai Baba spent most of his life (1858-1918).
+The sacred dhuni (eternal fire) he lit is still burning today, and the Udi (sacred ash) from it is handed out as prasad.
+It's 100m from Samadhi Mandir.

 2. Chavadi

-Place where Sai Baba used to sleep on alternate nights.
-Simple structure with Baba's padukas (footprints), photos, and belongings.
-Peaceful atmosphere.
-Location: Near Dwarkamai, 150m from Samadhi Mandir.
+Sai Baba slept here on alternate nights.
+It's a simple structure holding Baba's padukas (footprints), photos, and a few of his belongings, and it stays quiet.
+You'll find it near Dwarkamai, 150m from Samadhi Mandir.

 3. Gurusthan

-Spot where young Sai Baba was first seen sitting under a neem tree by villagers.
-Houses a small shrine and the original neem tree.
-Believed to have healing powers.
-Location: 200m from main temple complex.
+The spot where villagers first saw young Sai Baba sitting under a neem tree.
+There's a small shrine here and the original neem tree, which many believe has healing powers.
+It's 200m from the main temple complex.

 4. Lendi Baug (Garden)

-Garden where Sai Baba watered plants and meditated.
-Contains a small temple, Baba's bathing stone, and neem trees.
-Serene location for contemplation.
-Location: 500m from temple, 10-min walk.
+The garden where Sai Baba watered plants and sat in meditation.
+It has a small temple, Baba's bathing stone, and old neem trees, and it's one of the calmer corners to sit for a while.
+It's 500m from the temple, about a 10-min walk.

 5. Khandoba Temple

-Ancient temple in Shirdi village where Sai Baba was first greeted with "Ya Sai" (Welcome Sai).
-Historically significant for Baba's arrival story.
-Location: 300m from main complex.
+An old temple in Shirdi village where Sai Baba was first greeted with "Ya Sai" (Welcome Sai).
+It's an important part of the story of how Baba arrived in Shirdi.
+It's 300m from the main complex.

 6. Dixit Wada Museum